Does testosterone affect how long you last? The science of stamina

 Photo by cottonbro studio on Pexels

 “Many men come into the clinic assuming that high testosterone equals high stamina.
 They think if they boost their T, they will suddenly last 45 minutes.
 The reality is much more complex.
 While testosterone drives the desire to have sex, it doesn’t directly hit the brakes on ejaculation.
-In fact, for some men with low testosterone, the problem isn’t finishing too fast—it’s staying hard long enough to finish at all.”
+In fact, for some men with low testosterone, the problem isn’t finishing too fast.
+It is staying hard long enough to finish at all.”

 Dr. Alexander Grant, MD, PhD